Treasury Yields Edge Higher

 2026-03-02 10:06 By Joana Taborda 1 min. read

-The move came as escalating conflict involving Iran triggered a sharp surge in energy prices, reigniting concerns about renewed inflationary pressures that could limit the Federal Reserve’s scope to cut interest rates further this year.
+The move came as escalating conflict involving Iran triggered a surge in energy prices, reigniting concerns about renewed inflationary pressures that could limit the Federal Reserve’s scope to cut interest rates further this year.

 A series of attacks by the US and Israel on Iran prompted retaliatory strikes by Tehran against targets in the region, heightening geopolitical uncertainty and driving oil and natural gas prices significantly higher.